 Where fences were adjacent to the public highway, these have been modelled as 2m above ground level.
+It is assumed that these will have suitable massing (12-15kg/m2) to prevent the passage of sound through the fence/barrier.

 Site landscaping boundaries have been left open for Old Wickhurst Lane and Broadbridge Way.